Office of Institutional Effectiveness, Strategy, and Innovation

 DISTANCE EDUCATION APPROVAL:

 Working with the Office of the President, this Office filed an application for distance education with the Higher Learning Commission NCA in July 2013.
-On November 7, 2013, the President's office received a letter from Dr. Sylvia Manning, NCA President, which provided formal notification that approved Philander Smith College for distance education courses.
-A Distance Education Committee has been named to assist the College in developing and implementing an action plan for distance education.
-The President and Administrative Cabinet will determine the final action plan for implementation of distance education at PSC.
+On November 7, 2013, the President's office received a letter from Dr. Sylvia Manning, NCA President, which provided formal notification that approved Philander Smith University for distance education courses.
+A Distance Education Committee has been named to assist the University in developing and implementing an action plan for distance education.
+The President and Administrative Cabinet will determine the final action plan for implementation of distance education at PSU.

 STRENGTHENING INSTITUTIONAL ACCREDITATION ACTIVITIES: